1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3. Minimally Invasive and Advanced Procedures

-• Endoscopic mucosal resection - for large or flat growths
+• Endoscopic mucosal resection - where the growths are large or flat.

-• Routine follow-ups - based on polyp size and number
+• Frequent follow-ups - as per the size and number of the polyps.

 Ready to Protect Your Colon Health?